Lucy D. Taylor: Career

 Taylor lectured widely on the subject of interior design and had an active teaching career.
 She served as Head of the Teachers’ Training Department and Instructor in Home Furnishing at the Massachusetts Normal Art School, Boston, and taught courses at Vassar College, Cornell University, Yale University, and The Metropolitan Museum of Art.
 She also served as the Vice Chairman and Research Executive of the Committee on Home Furnishings under President Hoover's Conference on Home Building Ownership.
-Taylor was on the faculty of the New York School of Interior Design from 1928–1950.
+Taylor was on the faculty of the New York School of Interior Design from 1928 to 1950.
 She was a distinguished instructor of Color and Room Composition, and had been a pupil herself of Albert Munsell, creator of the Munsell Color System.

 Articles and publications

-Taylor was an frequent contributor to several magazine of home furnishings.
-From 1922–1935, Taylor was a contributing editor of House Beautiful, co-writing several articles with architect Verna Cook Salmonsky.
+Taylor was a frequent contributor to several magazine of home furnishings.
+From 1922 to 1935, Taylor was a contributing editor of House Beautiful, co-writing several articles with architect Verna Cook Salmonsky.

 Taylor authored three books on interior design: